b3b0/snipehunt/README.md

 [Get it right here!](https://github.com/b3b0/snipehunt/releases/download/v0.7.5/snipehunt-0.7.5-x86_x64.exe)

 ## Versions
 - cli.ps1:          the command-line interface version of the tool.
 Can be used on Linux!
+Launches Firefox in Linux.
+Plans to change to Chrome.
 - graphical.ps1:    the graphical version of this tool.
 Windows only.
-No prompt for Firefox launch.
+Will launch Chrome with all requested information.

 ## Requirements
 - Google Chrome